 The cost of homeowners insurance can vary from state to state.
 Factors such as location, house condition, marital status, and credit score can affect your homeowners insurance policy cost.
 The amount of impact these factors have may vary by insurance companies.
 However, the national average for homeowners insurance is $2,305 annually.
 Ultimately, the value of your home, the type of home insurance, and the amount of coverage you choose will contribute to the final cost.

 Homeowners coverage provides policyholders with financial protection against a wide range of accidents, theft, and disasters.
 Most standard homeowners policy protect against the following areas:

-- Coverage for your structure.
-You can expect your insurance to pay for the repair or rebuild of your home if it is destroyed by a covered peril, such as hail, hurricane, fire, or lightning.
+You can expect your insurance to pay for the repair or rebuild of your home if it is destroyed by a covered peril, such as hail, hurricane, fire or lightning.

-- Coverage for your personal belongings.
-Your clothes, furniture, and other belongings may be covered under your homeowners insurance if they are destroyed by an insured disaster.
+Your clothes, furniture and other belongings may be covered under your homeowners insurance if they are destroyed by an insured disaster.

 While homeowners insurance covers a broad range of accidents and disasters, there are certain perils that it does not generally cover.
 One of the most well-known perils not covered by homeowners insurance is earthquake damage.
 Your policy may also not cover sinkholes and other types of earth movements.
-Water damage is also not covered by most homeowners policies.
+Certain types of water damage may not covered by most homeowners policies.
 For example, if your sewer system backs up and causes damage, it will likely not be covered.